10 Most Valuable Franklin Half Dollars

 3. 1953-S Full Bell Line – $69,000

 The San Francisco Mint (S) coins from 1953 were produced in relatively low numbers, and the quality was often subpar.
-This makes well-preserved examples with Full Bell Lines exceptionally valuable.
+This makes well-preserved examples with Full Bell Lines valuable.

 • San Francisco Mint (S) mintmark.